marcelbirkner/docker-ci-tool-stack/README.md

 ## Prerequisites (Mac)

-You should have Docker Toolbox installed.
+You should have Docker Toolbox installed, see https://www.docker.com/toolbox

 I am using docker-compose to start several docker container at once.
 Since all containers run in a single VM (virtualbox), this VM needs enough memory.